-Water vapor naturally forms within the home as steam, through everyday activities such as showering, drying clothes or cooking.
-This moisture can come to rest on places such as cold walls, which it will eventually penetrate.
+Water vapor naturally forms within the home as steam, through everyday activities such as showering, drying clothes, or cooking.
+This moisture can come to rest in places such as cold walls, which it will eventually penetrate.

 Making sure that rooms are well ventilated is vital; especially in kitchens and bathrooms.
 Extractor fans can be very beneficial.
 When cooking; using pan lids is simple and effective, as is opening a window.
 Doing these things will ensure a healthy home for you and your family.